-Understanding why local SEO is important for small businesses can mean all the difference.
+Understanding why local SEO is important for small businesses can mean all the difference between your local customers finding you or finding your competitors.

 If you own a small business within your local community, it’s important that you understand why local search engine optimization (SEO) is important for your business.